Lokomotiv Daugavpils

 Lokomotīve Daugavpils, also known as Lokomotiv Daugavpils, is a Latvian motorcycle speedway team based in Daugavpils who race in the Polish Speedway Second League (2.
 Liga).

 Stadium

 Stadium Lokomotīve (former name Spīdveja centrs) is located at Jelgavas iela 54, Daugavpils.
 Its capacity is 10,000 seats.
 The track is 373 metres long and has a granite surface.
 The track record was set by Grigory Laguta (66.01 sec on 30 May 2010).

 History

+Founded in 1963, the club began league speedway in 1964, as part of the Soviet Union Championship.
+They won the silver medal in 1970 and 1971.
+Following the dissolution of the Soviet Union the team continued to race in the Russian Team Speedway Championship, due to the lack of a team competition in Latvia.
+They won the bronze medal four times in 1995, 1996, 2001 and 2002.
+The team also competed in the Finnish league from 1994 to 2002.

-The team twice won the 1.
+The team withdrew from the Russian leagues to join the Polish leagues and twice won the 1.
 Liga in 2015 and 2016 but were not promoted to the Ekstraliga, which was restricted to Polish clubs.

 During the 2020 Polish speedway season the club were relegated to 2.
 Liga.